SymfonyCasts/api-platform3/sfcasts/ep1/user-resource.md

 Oh, and above `username`, let's also add `user:read` and `user:write`.

 Cool!
-Refresh the docs... and open up the collections endpoint to try it.
+Refresh the docs... and open up the collections endpoint to give it a go.
 The result... exactly what we wanted!
 Only `email` and `username` come back.

 And if we were to *create* a new user... yup!
 The writable fields are `email`, `username`, and `password`.